A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition: Results

+Table~\ref{tab:ASR-single-specific} splits the ASR results on both the original and enhanced speech signals for the four locations.
+The results were highly similar across buildings: in line with the average ASR results (see Table~\ref{tab: ASR-single}), Chirp consistently achieved the best performance for both the original and enhanced speech, while Whisper generally showed the second-best performance among the eight ASR models, followed by Telephony, Azure, and Conformer.
+Overall, the performance differences among ASR models were broadly consistent across the four recording locations.
+For each ASR model and location, comparing the WERs before and after applying SE algorithms showed that none of the SE algorithms yielded statistically significant ASR performance improvements over the baseline speech.

-The right-side of Table~\ref{tab: ASR-single} shows the average performance of each ASR model after applying each of the five SE algorithms.
-For four of the eight ASR models (GC, CC, MMS, and NM), all five SE methods significantly degraded ASR performance compared to the baseline speech (GC: $p<.01$; CC, MMS, and NM: $p<.001$).
-Note that, due to space limitations, we only report the significant results (i.e., CIs excluding 0, see Section~\ref{sec_eval}) and the corresponding $p$-values (i.e., CIs are omitted).
-For GT and W3, SS did not improve nor degrade ASR performance.
-The other SE methods significantly degraded ASR performance for both models (GT: $p<.001$; W3: $p<.05$).
-For MA and W3T, SG$_W$ did not improve nor degrade ASR performance, while the other SE methods significantly degraded ASR performance (MA and W3T: $p<.05$).
-An additional analysis (not reported here) showed that none of the SE algorithms yielded ASR performance improvements over the baseline speech for any of the locations.
-Overall, these results indicate that these SE algorithms when applied to Dutch natural speech in noise degrade the performance of state-of-the-art ASR models; one reason could be due to the artifacts introduced by the SE algorithms.
+Overall, our results indicate that these SE algorithms when applied to Dutch natural speech in noise degrade the performance of state-of-the-art ASR models; one reason could be due to the artifacts introduced by the SE algorithms.
 Furthermore our results show that a lower speech quality of the baseline signal does not necessarily correspond to worse ASR performance.
-While the speech recorded at \A had the lowest MOS score (see Fig.~\ref{fig_quality_loc}), a Kruskal-Wallis test indicated that the eight ASR models did not differ significantly in performance on speech recorded at \A-\D buildings (e.g., for GC, $\mathcal{X}^2(3)=2.60, p=.458$).
+While the speech recorded at \A had the lowest MOS score (see Fig.~\ref{fig_quality_loc}), a Kruskal-Wallis test indicated that the eight ASR models did not differ significantly in performance on speech recorded at \A-\D buildings (e.g., for Chirp, $\mathcal{X}^2(3)=2.60, p=.458$).
 A similar speech quality and ASR performance mismatch was observed for the enhanced speech.
 First, none of the SE algorithms yielded improved recognition performance.
-Second, As shown in Fig.~\ref{fig_quality_enh}, while the MOS score of the enhanced speech using SG$_V$ is significantly higher than that of SG$_W$ (paired Wilcoxon signed-rank test: $V=0$, $p<.001$, median difference $=0.155$), across all eight ASR models, the WER on SG$_W$-enhanced speech is significantly lower than SG$_V$-enhanced speech ($p<.001$). \looseness=-1
+Second, As shown in Fig.~\ref{fig_quality_enh}, while the MOS score of the enhanced speech using SG$_V$ is significantly higher than that of SG$_W$ (paired Wilcoxon signed-rank test: $V=0$, $p<.001$, median difference $=0.155$), across all eight ASR models, the WER on SG$_W$-enhanced speech is significantly lower than SG$_V$-enhanced speech ($p<.001$).